Functional JavaScript: basic concepts

 console.log(httpsUrl); // "https://example.com/hello"

-We probably use this function in many places in our codebase with either "http" or "https".
-To be more declarative and avoid passing the scheme everytime we need an url we can create two new specialized versions of createUrl: createHttpUrl and createHttpsUrl, by fixing the scheme parameter within the scope of each of these functions.
+We may probably use this function in multiple places in our code with "http" or "https".
+To write more declarative code and avoid passing the scheme parameter every time we need a URL we can create two specialized versions of createUrl: createHttpUrl and createHttpsUrl, applying the scheme parameter in the context of these functions.

 language-javascript